 Made out of strong plastic – the same plastic that Black Widow uses – these ramps are tough enough to withstand the weight of your vehicle.
 The plastic allows this product to be portable due to its lightness, meaning that it’s very easy to store and bring along.

 The plastic makeup of the product also provides just the right amount of sturdiness and quality you need to mount your car.
 Its gentle slope is perfect for lifting your vehicle until your wheels rest on the platform and hit the small end wall.

 With a clearance of 3 inches, the Tomioka ramps are good for when you have the other tools needed for lifting your car higher, such as a jack or service lift.
 With a ramp track of 8 inches wide, these ramps are only able to withstand tire widths of 8 inches maximum.
+These types of auto ramps are the best for a quick and easy fix ready for your vehicle whenever you need it.
 Since the price point of this ramp is lower, it may be worth giving this Tomioka product a try.

 - 3 inches of clearance